Daniela Hantuchová: 2002: Breakthrough year, Australian Open doubles final & mixed doubles title

 Hantuchová started the year as the world No. 38 at the Gold Coast Hardcourts, where she lost to Justine Henin in the second round.
 At the Adidas International, Hantuchová was knocked out in the second round by Meghann Shaughnessy and went on to play at the Australian Open.
 In the singles, she was seeded 32nd and lost in the third round to second seed Venus Williams.
 In the doubles, she and partner Arantxa Sánchez Vicario were seeded thirteenth and reached the final, where they lost to Martina Hingis and Anna Kournikova.
 In the mixed doubles, she and partner Kevin Ullyett also reached the final, where they beat Gastón Etlis and Paola Suárez, securing Hantuchová her second Grand Slam title in as many years.

 At the Open Gaz de France and the Proximus Diamond Games, Hantuchová lost in the second round, to Francesca Schiavone and Dája Bedáňová, respectively.
-In March, she went into the Indian Wells Masters ranked world No. 25, defeating Tatiana Poutchek, Barbara Schett, Justine Henin, Lisa Raymond, and Emmanuelle Gagliardi en route to the final, where she beat world No. 4, Martina Hingis.
-It was her first WTA tournament win and she was the lowest-ranked player to ever win the event.
+In March, she went into the Indian Wells Open ranked world No. 25, defeating Tatiana Poutchek, Barbara Schett, Justine Henin, Lisa Raymond, and Emmanuelle Gagliardi en route to the final, where she beat world No. 4, Martina Hingis.
+It was her first WTA Tour tournament win and she was the lowest-ranked player to ever win the event.
 She also reached the semifinals of the doubles, where she and Arantxa Sánchez Vicario lost to eventual champions Lisa Raymond and Rennae Stubbs.
-The following month at the Miami Masters, the Amelia Island Championships and the Family Circle Cup, Hantuchová lost in the second round, to Cara Black, Janette Husárová, and Mary Pierce, respectively.
+The following month at the Miami Open, the Amelia Island Championships and the Family Circle Cup, Hantuchová lost in the second round, to Cara Black, Janette Husárová, and Mary Pierce, respectively.
 She had more success in the doubles.
 Continuing her partnership with Vicario, they won at Amelia Island and reached the semifinals of the Family Circle Cup.